 Listening with Intent

 I read a quote recently that stated, “most people do not listen with the intent to understand, they listen with the intent to reply”.
 I think that this mindset and outlook on conversation is incredibly pertinent to any discussion about race, and quite frankly any discussion about any topic.
-My generation has grown up in a world where we get immediate gratification and responses from instantaneous media and technology, and the art of listening has fallen to the wayside.
-We …
+My generation has grown up in a world where we get immediate gratification and responses from instantaneous media and technology, and the art of listening has …

 Read more